The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Two Formulations of One-Way Pushdown Automata

-Regarding the behavioral equivalence of probabilistic machines, two 1ppda's $M_1$ and $M_2$ are said to be \emph{error-equivalent} to each other if $L(M_1) = L(M_2)$ and $M_1$ simulates $M_2$ (or $M_2$ simulates $M_1$) with exactly the same error probability on every input.
-In this paper, we are also concerned with the descriptional complexity of machine models.
+Regarding the behavioral equivalence of probabilistic machines, two 1ppda's $M_1$ and $M_2$ are said to be \emph{error-equivalent} to each other if $p_{M_1,\tau}(x)=p_{M_2,\tau}(x)$ holds for all $x$ and $\tau\in\{acc,rej\}$.
+In this paper, we concern ourselves with the descriptional complexity of machine models.
 We use the following three complexity measures to describe each machine $M$.
-The \emph{state size} (or \emph{state complexity}) of $M$ is $|Q|$, the \emph{stack alphabet size} of $M$ is $|\Gamma|$, and the \emph{push size} of $M$ is the maximum length of any string in $\Theta_{\Gamma}$.
+The \emph{state size} of $M$ is $|Q|$, the \emph{stack alphabet size} of $M$ is $|\Gamma|$, and the \emph{push size} of $M$ is the maximum length of any string in $\Theta_{\Gamma}$.
 It then follows that $|\Theta_{\Gamma}|\leq m^e$ if $M$ has stack alphabet size $m$ and push size $e$.
+To combine them all, it is worth considering the \emph{stack-state complexity} of $M$, which is defined to be $|Q||\Gamma^{\leq e}|$.
+This notion is a natural extension of the state complexity of a finite automaton.